ianstormtaylor/slate/.changeset/many-hounds-sin.md

 'slate-hyperscript': patch
 ---

-Convert number literals to strings and ignore booleans, consistent with React JSX
+Convert numbers to strings and ignore booleans, consistent with React JSX